graphql-rust/juniper/book/src/schema/schemas_and_mutations.md

         EmptySubscription::<()>::new(),
     );

-    // Convert the Rust schema into the GraphQL Schema Language. let result = schema.as_schema_language();
+    // Convert the Rust schema into the GraphQL Schema Definition Language. let result = schema.as_sdl();

     let expected = "\
 type Query {